jameskeller08/it-s-a-auto-installer-qemu/README.md

 Before we start worrying about space we need to worry about how much ram you have.
 I apologize I had to update it to 16 gigs of RAM for the minimum as the default because of how intense the vm"s are for Ram

+This version is the newest version for 8 gigs and below of ram

 You will need 50 gigs Plus in size to install Windows 10 21H1 x64

 You will need 50 gigs Plus in size to install ubuntu-26.04 x64